XuuXiaolan/GiantSpecimens/Plugin/Thunderstore/README.md

 -Based off of ExampleEnemy from [@Hamunii](https://github.com/Hamunii/LC-ExampleEnemy).

--Lots of initial setup help and coding advice also from Hamunii (Actual marriage material).
+-Lots of initial setup help and coding advice also from [@Hamunii] (Actual marriage material).

--Model Creation help from TiltedHat.
+-Model Creation help from [@TiltedHat].

 -All custom sounds created by [@Moroxide and @Pixel](https://thunderstore.io/c/lethal-company/p/LethalResonance/LETHALRESONANCE/), much love to them, check out their mod, it's small but it'll grow one day.